The following section explains regulations for use of bank accounts by parishes and schools.

 A parish or school may use a petty cash fund for small purchases subject to the following procedures.

 A) Only one person, the designated custodian, shall be responsible for and have sole access to the petty cash fund.

-B) To establish the fund, a check to the custodian of the fund must be drawn in an amount adequate to maintain the fund.
-Ordinarily, the amount of the petty cash fund will not exceed $500.
+B) To establish the fund, a check payable to the custodian of the fund must be drawn in an amount adequate to maintain the fund.
+Petty Cash should not exceed $100.